Easy Dutch Oven Bread (Hunter’s Bread!)

 Serve it up…

 As your morning toast and slathered with butter: The simplest and arguably most satisfying way to enjoy a loaf of homemade bread.
+Add a smear of three berry jam, and I’m in heaven.

 Slice and sandwich your favorite sandwich filling combo between 2 slices.
 Toasting optional!